 The emergence of new data sources is transforming the role of the data analyst from one who simply reports information to one who is charged with making sense of the available data and distilling from it the salient aspects for the given audience.
 In this course, students will examine the concepts of data analysis and how it informs the business process.
 Emphasis will be placed on the development of sound research questions, the identification and verification of data sources, the retrieval, cleaning, and manipulation of data, and the process for identifying the data elements that are relevant for a given audience.
 An overview of the regulatory organizations that govern the release of data will also be reviewed.

-Building upon the principles set forth in DAT 210, students will begin to develop a comprehensive approach to the application of data analytics in the solving of business problems.
-In this course, students will evaluate the tools and resources available in terms of their appropriateness to complex business scenarios.
-This course will highlight the collaborative nature of data analytics projects and the necessity for coordination across projects.
-Students will conduct an initial data analytics project and create a collaborative report of their findings.
+Learn how to apply a comprehensive approach to data analytics in the solving of business problems by building upon the principles set forth in DAT 210.
+Evaluate the tools and resources available in terms of their appropriateness to complex business scenarios.
+Explore the collaborative nature of data analytics projects and the necessity for coordination across projects through conducting an initial data analytics project and creating a collaborative report of findings.

 Select one of the following:

-The SAS programming suite of products is commonly used throughout the industry for making sense of the vast amount of data that is available today and for turning that data into actionable items for an organization.
+The SAS programming suite of products is commonly used throughout the industry for analyzing the vast amount of data that are available today and for turning that data into actionable items for an organization.
 Through the creation of SAS programs of varying complexity, students will solve common data analysis problems and learn the general programming conventions of SAS along with the data management and reporting utilities of the basic SAS product.
-This course will also provide students with an overview of the wide array of SAS data analytics products and their use within various industries.

 Free Elective Credits: 6

 CD/DVD drive.
 External hard drive.
 Extra power cord.
 Headphones/earbuds

 Some courses may require software purchase or subscription: